OIDC Single Sign-On

 - If the user is not logged in locally, redirect them to Auth0 for authentication.
-This is done using the authorization code or implicit grants, depending on the type of application.
+This is done using the Authorization Code Flow or Implicit Flow, depending on the type of application.

 - If the user was logged in through SSO, Auth0 will immediately authenticate them without needing to re-enter credentials.

-An application that does not use SSO might decide to show a self-hosted login page to unauthenticated users instead of redirecting to Auth0 for authentication.
+An application that does not use SSO might decide to use embedded login to authenticate users instead of redirecting to Auth0 for authentication.